r01010010/tonica/README.md

 Just playing around with this concept.
 The idea came somehow playing with redux and their actions, and the need to introduce permissions in frontend part.
 I realized we made the same actions in many different places/ways, for example, adding a workspace could be done in many different places and ways, and there were some restrictions related to this action/use case.

+### Actions
+They will be defined in a source of true config file, which will be programatically used, (JSON for example), but at the same time can be exposed to PO's so they can serve as a contract between them and developers.

+### The Runner
-Basically there will be a base class which is an action runner, with a method which is `do` which receives `actor/subject`, `action`, `object` and `context`.
+Basically there will be a base class which is an action runner, with a method which is `do` which receives `actor/subject`, `action`, `object` and `context`, and run the middlewares associated to the actor.

+### Actors
-The actors could be:
+The actors will be concrete runners, there could be:

 - User
 - System